A guide to getting the most out of under utilised workers: engaging your part-time staff.

 Temporary contract or part-time positions are important for your business’ and employees’ flexibility.

 Part-time work is now very much the norm for millennials starting out in the working world.
-According to Statistics Canada, the rate of full-time employment for those between the ages of 17 and 24 from 2014-16 was 59% for men and 49% for women, down from 76 and 58% respectively for the same age groups in 1976-78.
+According to Statistics Canada, the rate of full-time employment for those between the ages of 17 and 24 from 2014-16 was 59% in men.
+Women seen a total of 49%, down from 76 and 58% respectively for the same age groups in 1976-78.

-These young workers are often perceived by employers as flighty, which could give a reason as to why temporary contract offers are so popular.
-But what can be done to improve the part-time experience, and offer these vital members of staff a work-life engagement that will keep them from moving on, and stop an expensive knowledge-drain in the business?
+These young workers are often perceived by employers as flighty, which could give a reason as to why temporary work is popular.
+What can be done to improve their part-time experience?

 Many part-time employees are unsure of their employee benefits or do not have proficient knowledge of their legal rights.
 In many cases, with minimal access to health benefits or sick leave, even something as trivial as a running injury could be damaging to a part-timer’s income.